wnltns/stock-alert/docs/database-schema.md

     created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), last_checked_at TIMESTAMP WITH TIME ZONE,
-    condition_met_at TIMESTAMP WITH TIME ZONE, -- 조건 충족 시점
+    tracking_started_at TIMESTAMP WITH TIME ZONE, -- 추적 시작일 tracking_ended_at TIMESTAMP WITH TIME ZONE, -- 추적 종료일

     CHECK (threshold > 0 AND threshold <= 100),
     CHECK (period_days > 0 AND period_days <= 30)